demian85/gnip/README.md

 Rules are sent in batches of 5000 (API limit), so you can pass an unlimited number of rules.
 The current tracking rules are stored in a local JSON file so you can update the existing rules efficiently without having to remove them all.

+#### rules.clearCache(Function callback)
+Clears cached rules.

-**The following methods uses Gnip API directly and ignores the local cache.
-Avoid when possible.**
+### The following methods uses Gnip API directly and ignores the local cache.
+Avoid usage if you are working with too many rules!
 #### rules.live.update(Array rules, Function callback)
 #### rules.live.add(Array rules, Function callback)
 #### rules.live.remove(Array rules, Function callback)